Benjamin Graham’s value investing principles are timeless.

 If you are an investor and you haven’t read Graham then I’d suggest making it a priority.

 Graham, Benjamin, Warren E Buffett, and Jason Zweig.
-The Intelligent Investor : A Book of Practical Counsel.
-New York: Harper Collins, 2013.
+The Intelligent Investor : The Definitive Book on Value Investing.
+New York: Harper Collins, 2003.

 Graham, Benjamin, and David L Dodd.
 Security Analysis : Principles and Technique.
 New York: Mcgraw-Hill, 2009.